Connect with us

 on

-Twenty-four-year-old professional golfer Wilson Furr, from Jackson, made national two times recently for all together different reasons.
+Twenty-four-year-old professional golfer Wilson Furr, from Jackson, made national news two times recently for all together different reasons.

 Stay with me here.
 As so often happens in the perplexing sport of golf, this gets complicated.